Make Sure Your Grilled Pork Chops Are Juicy and Flavorful with These Top Tips

 Why Size Matters

 The thicker the chop, the longer it will take to dry out.
-"A thin cut will just need a quick turn over direct heat, whereas a thicker chop may need to start on direct heat to get good grill marks-and then be moved over to indirect heat to finish cooking through," Wofford says.
+"A thin cut will just need a quick turn over direct heat, whereas a thicker chop may need to start on direct heat to get good grill marks and then be moved over to indirect heat to finish cooking through," Riley says.
 A general rule of thumb is that it takes about ten minutes to cook an inch-thick cut of most proteins, and that's also true for pork that's an inch thick.
 Thinly sliced pork chops cook in five to six minutes, especially if they're less than half-an-inch thick.

-Wooford says this step is essential: "Letting meat rest helps seal in the juices."
+Riley says this step is essential: "Letting meat rest helps seal in the juices."
 The downtime will allow moisture to re-enter the meat.
 "That way, when you cut into the meat, the juices stay inside your beef or pork rather than spilling out onto your cutting board, and your meal stays juicy.
 Try placing aluminum foil over the chops while they rest; it'll help keep the meat hot.

 - Brooklyn Delhi Founder Chitra Agrawal Serves Weeknight Dinners with a Generous Helping of Sauce